IBM/aspera-cli/docs/README.md

 #### Example: Deactivate an application in a workspace

-This is a two-steps procedure:
+This is a two-step procedure:

 1. Find the application ID in the workspace: